 The NIH Public Access Policy ensures that the public has access to the peer-reviewed and published results of all NIH-funded research through PubMed Central.
 United States and/or foreign copyright laws protect most of the papers in PMC; PMC provides access to them at no cost, much like a library does, under the principles of Fair Use.
 Read more here.

 The NIH permits one resubmission of an unfunded application (see NOT-OD-09-016).
-Current policy calls for applicants to outline substantial scientific changes within the Introduction to their resubmission.
+Current policy calls for applicants to outline substantial scientific changes within the Introduction to the resubmission.
 Introductions must include a summary of substantial additions, deletions, and changes to the application.
 They must also include a response to weaknesses raised in the Summary Statement.
-The NIH no longer requires applicants to identify substantial scientific changes within a resubmission application through the use of “bracketing, indenting, or change of typography.”

 This policy became effective Dec.
 4, 2014, with the issuance of NIH NOT-OD-15-030.
 The page limit for the Introduction may not exceed one page unless indicated otherwise in the Table of Page Limits.